robzed/GitSnoopPushover/README.md

 Without the two keys, it will just print to stdout.
 This is good for testing.

   python3 GitSnoopPushover.py .
 "1 day ago"

   python3 GitSnoopPushover.py .
 "1 hour ago"

+It is be nice not to get my own commits to a specific repo.
+Filtering these out with git or with Python is possible by name by adding a final (optional) argument:

+  python3 GitSnoopPushover.py .
+"1 week ago" "Rob"

+  python3 GitSnoopPushover.py ~/some/path/somewhere "1 month ago" "Alexandria Random"

 License